 This is going to be a big focus this fall for us, and will probably also make up a good part of our “language arts” credits this year too.

-This year’s key topic for Sarah is astronomy, especially the planets.
+This year’s key topic for Ashar is astronomy, especially the planets.
 Her goal is to create a “Planets Notebook” like her “Countries Notebook” I mentioned above.

 We’re super-lucky to be members at a local science museum that has a great Sci-Dome where we can watch all sorts of shows about earth and space.
 These are AMAZING and we’ve had a great time so far.